 Is it possible to mix traditional CSS with Tailwind for nested styles in Nuxt.js?

-Yes, it is possible to mix traditional CSS with Tailwind in Nuxt.js by using the @apply directive in Tailwind to apply custom styles defined in traditional CSS.
-You can also use the @layer directive to organize your custom styles in a separate layer in Tailwind.
+directive to organize your custom styles in a separate layer in Tailwind.
 This allows you to easily mix and match traditional CSS with Tailwind styles in your Nuxt.js project.

 What is the impact of server-side rendering on nested CSS written with Tailwind in Nuxt.js?